dxFeed/dxfeed-graal-net-api/README.md

 * Implement a model
   of [incremental updates](https://kb.dxfeed.com/en/data-services/real-time-data-services/-net-api-incremental-updates.html)
   in Java API and add it to .NET API
-* Implement OrderBookModel with advanced logic (e.g., OnNewBook, OnBookUpdate, OnBookIncrementalChange) in Java API and add it to .NET API
 * Add samples or implement a convenient API for [Candlewebservice](https://kb.dxfeed.com/en/data-services/aggregated-data-services/candlewebservice.html)